My Video Recording Setup

 (NB: Since the mic stand is black, I think a black Yeti mic would look much better on video, but I already have a silver one.)

-As an alternative to my desktop Yeti mic, I also use a handheld Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone.
-I've found that I don't need an extra pop filter on this one if I just hold it a few inches from my mouth.
+As an alternative to my desktop Yeti mic, I also use a handheld Audio-Technica ATR2100-USB Cardioid Dynamic USB/XLR Microphone, again with a standard pop filter.
 I plug it into either my desktop or laptop computers via USB just like the Yeti.
 Also like the Yeti, I can plug headphones into it to get a sidetone.
 Here it is in action:

 When I'm recording on-the-go, I use: